sllabres/GildedRose-XPMan/golden-master-scripts/README.md

 	generate "<Your command here>" "<output directory>"

-For example, to generate the Golden Master for the java example, I run

-	generate 'java -classpath ../Java/bin com.gildedrose.TexttestFixture 30' java

-The command to run for your choice of language can usually be pinched from the texttests/config.gr file.
+The command to run for your choice of language can be found at the bottom of this file.

-Note that you may need to ensure that enough data is pushed through your code.
-This is the `30` parameter to the java command above, representing 30 days of updates.
-You can check that you have enough data by simply inspecting the Golden Master file that is output.

-I've been using the language name as an output directory, so, for example, the above call will generate the `java/golden-master` file.
+I've been using the language name as an output directory, so, for example, using `java` will generate the `java/golden-master` file.
 The file name can't be changed... without hacking the scripts.
 Feel free if you want to.

 Verification
 ------------